Tennis-Slovenian Zidansek battles past Badosa to reach French Open semis | Sports-Games

 Tennis-Slovenian Zidansek battles past Badosa to reach French Open semis

-Badosa, who was on a nine-match winning streak on clay, looked the favourite to win the decider when she led 2-0.
-But former competitive snowboarder Zidansek stopped the rot just in time, then showed real grit at 6-6 when she emerged from a pivotal game having saved three break points.
+'COULDN'T CONTROL NERVES' Badosa, who was on a nine-match winning streak on clay having won the title in Belgrade the week before the French Open, looked favourite to win the decider when she led 2-0.

 Unseeded Tamara Zidansek became the first Slovenian woman to reach a Grand Slam semi-final as she beat Spain's Paula Badosa 7-5 4-6 8-6 in a gripping French Open battle on Tuesday.